 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when farm vehicles and machinery are used on the farm and fields.
+Narrator text: Carbon is released when vehicles and machinery are used on the farm and fields.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Pesticides are used on cow feed to stop it being damaged by pests.
-[X] Button 2: Water is pumped to provide drink for cows Button 3: Methane released when grazing cows pass wind
+Button 1: Pesticides are used on cow feed..
+[X] Button 2: Water is pumped to provide drink for cows.
+Button 3: Grazing cows pass wind.

 Slide 5